andrew120606/ML-Final-Project-Group5/README.md

 - Final-Group5-Presentation/Final-Project-Group5-Presentation.pdf - The final report of the project in PDF format.
 - Final-Group5-Project-Report/Final_Project_Group5_Report.pdf – The complete report of the project in PDF format.

-Any questions on the project please feel free to contact the authors as following:
+Any questions on the project please feel free to contact the authors:
 - zongzhuli@gwu.edu
 - mlaziz@gwu.edu